carlnoval/bp-testng/README.md

 ## Things to watch out for
 - Web Driver versions
 - POM (project object model) hell
-## When creating a new repo out of this boiler plate
+## Things to do when creating a new repo out of this boiler plate
 1. Delete the `.git` folder in root
 2. Update project folder's name
 3. Update artifactId in `pom.xml`